Getting a cup of coffee shouldn’t be this stressful

 - Be alert to give service: What counts most in life is what we do for others.

 - Practice your positive sense of humor: The kind that is about telling funny stories about yourself, not other people.

-And while we’re on the topic of communication, how about communicating these customer service tips to anyone who needs them.
-Communication and customer service are flip sides of the same coin.
+And while we’re on the topic of communication skills, how about conveying these customer service tips to anyone who needs them.
+Communication skills and customer service are flip sides of the same coin.

 - If the phone is ringing, make sure someone answers it.
 If no one is available, then a voice prompt will suffice (provided that it is working properly).
 People appreciate talking to people when they call to get service.